 Unsecured financing is the most common way to fund plastic surgery procedures for patients with poor credit history.
 An unsecured loan does not require the patient to pledge collateral, such as a car or home.

-- The primary advantages of unsecured online loans are privacy, control, and a simpler process.
+- The primary advantages of unsecured personal loans are privacy, control, and a simpler process.

 - The lender does not need to know why you are borrowing the money.
 An elective operation has risks and can lead to lost income.
 Privacy works to your advantage in this case.